-SIMON & SCHUSTER BFYR An imprint of Simon & Schuster Children's Publishing Division 1230 Avenue of the Americas, New York, New York 10020 This book is a work of fiction.
-Any references to historical events, real people, or real locales are used fictitiously.
-Other names, characters, places, and incidents are products of the author's imagination, and any resemblance to actual events or locales or persons, living or dead, is entirely coincidental.
-Copyright © 2011 by Jenny Han All rights reserved, including the right of reproduction in whole or in part in any form.
+An imprint of Simon & Schuster Children's Publishing Division 1230 Avenue of the Americas, New York, New York 10020 This book is a work of fiction.
+Any references to historical events, real people, or real places are used fictitiously.
+Other names, characters, places, and events are products of the author's imagination, and any resemblance to actual events or places or persons, living or dead, is entirely coincidental.
+Text © 2011 by Jenny Han Cover illustration © 2017 by Jim Tierney Cover design by Lucy Ruth Cummins @ 2017 by Simon & Schuster, Inc. All rights reserved, including the right of reproduction in whole or in part in any form.
 SIMON & SCHUSTER BFYR is a trademark of Simon & Schuster, Inc.

-For information about special discounts for bulk purchases, please contact Simon & Schuster Special Sales at 1-866-506-1949 or business@simonandschuster.com.
+For information about special discounts for bulk purchases, please contact Simon $\&\,$ Schuster Special Sales at 1-866-506-1949 or business@simonandschuster.com.
 The Simon & Schuster Speakers Bureau can bring authors to your live event.
 For more information or to book an event, contact the Simon & Schuster Speakers Bureau at 1-866-248-3049 or visit our website at www.simonspeakers.com.
-Book design by Lucy Ruth Cummins The text for this book is set in Bembo.
+Also available in a SIMON & SCHUSTER BFYR hardcover edition Interior design by Lucy Ruth Cummins The text for this book is set in Bembo.